 However, in all the media hype many stupidly lap up (and as a result miss out on visiting countries like this), we should really step back from expecting the West to go barging in or thinking it can make things right by doing so.
 Western powers can’t necessarily enforce changes that otherwise work OK at home.

-But one thing’s for sure… you can still travel to Persia and reveal in it’s centuries-old history, but a new Iran is certainly emerging.
+But one thing’s for sure, you can still travel to Persia and find yourself within the depths of its centuries-old history, but a new Iran is certainly emerging.

 Things To Know about Modern Iran and Ancient Persia:

 - Due to rule changes implemented for British travellers back in February 2014, I had to travel to Iran guided.
 I visited Iran with G Adventures on their Discover Persia 14 day trip, which was partially sponsored to highlight the ease of travel here, despite restrictions.
 However, all thoughts on destinations and overall social commentary are in no way influenced by them.